awesomeeng/awesome-config/README.md

 one.two: blah
 ````

 A placeholder has the form `<<description>>`.
-The `description` is used in the event the placeholder is not overwritten in the error message.
+The `description` is used in the resulting exception if the placeholder is not overwritten at the time `config().start()` is called.

 In the above example the first instance of `one.two` and the instance of `one.three` both contain placeholders.
 Later, `one.two` is overwritten and thus the placeholder is removed.
 But `one.three` never gets overwritten (at least in this example) and thus when `config().start()` is called, an exception will occur to indicate that the placeholder has not been replaced.

 Placeholders work in conjunction with varaibles really nicely, but they are entirely optional.
-Use em if you want em.

 ## Conditions

-Conditions describe certain criteria that must be met in order for the configuration it applies to to be included when merged (during `config().start()`).
+Conditions describe certain criteria that must be met in order for the configuration to which it applies to be included when merged (during `config().start()`).
 Conditions can be applied as the second argument of `config().add()` or they can be used inline in the AwesomeConfig Configuration Notation (see [Configuration Notation](#configuration-notation) above).

 A condition is a string that express one or more conditions that must be met.
 Here are some examples: